MAPLE: Self-Supervised Learning-Enhanced Nonlinear Dimensionality Reduction for Visual Analysis: Background and Related Work

 Recently, MMCR-based methods have emerged as a new family within MVSSL.
 These methods are inspired by manifold capacity theory~\cite{chung2018classification}, which studies the capacity of a manifold to separate a random set of regions.
 Intuitively, this capacity reflects the linear separability of local manifolds that compose the global manifold.
 MMCRs were first introduced by Yerxa et al.~\cite{yerxa2023mmcr}.
 MMCRs employ the nuclear norm~\cite{peng2016connections} as a tractable surrogate for manifold capacity.
 Since the nuclear norm is defined as the sum of singular values of the data matrix, it provides an estimate of the effective rank of the corresponding manifold.
 Minimizing the nuclear norm compresses individual local manifolds into lower-rank structures, while maximizing the nuclear norm of manifold centroids promotes their separation.
 This geometric formulation is distinctive to MMCRs, compared to the other MVSSL families, as it directly ties embedding quality to manifold capacity rather than pairwise alignment~\cite{schaeffer_towards_2024}.

 To the best of our knowledge, MAPLE is the first method that adopts MMCRs into graph-based modeling for DR. Below, we discuss DR methods that adopt other SSL families.

 \textbf{Integration of SSL into DR.} \quad Several works have integrated SSL into DR to improve layout quality.
-These works share common critiques of the graph construction phase, including unreliable distances in high-dimensional space~\cite{bohm2022unsupervised}, semantically unstable neighborhoods~\cite{hu2023your}, and distortion caused by curvature or density differences~\cite{kalantidis2021tldr, feng2024ncldr}.
+These works share critiques of the graph construction phase, including unreliable distances in high-dimensional space~\cite{bohm2022unsupervised}, semantically unstable neighborhoods~\cite{hu2023your}, and distortion caused by curvature or density differences~\cite{kalantidis2021tldr, feng2024ncldr}.
 SSL objectives can help learn more semantically meaningful results.
 For example, $t$-SimCNE~\cite{bohm2022unsupervised} combines the contrastive learning method, SimCLR, with a $t$-SNE-like loss to improve similarity estimation of data points.
-However, as it relies on SimCLR, $t$-SimCNE is only applicable for image datasets.
+However, as it relies on SimCLR, $t$-SimCNE is only applicable to image datasets.
 TLDR~\cite{kalantidis2021tldr} employs a single nearest neighbor as the self-supervised signal and Barlow Twins~\cite{zbontar_barlow_2021} as the SSL loss.
 While effective for data compression and preprocessing, TLDR is not designed for visualization purposes.
 Moreover, its reliance on a fixed $1$-nearest neighbor graph prevents it from addressing misaligned neighborhood issues.
-Similarly, NCLDR~\cite{feng2024ncldr} also uses nearest neighbors as signals, but its architecture is tailored to image data.
+Similarly, NCLDR~\cite{feng2024ncldr} also uses nearest neighbors as signals, but its architecture is tailored to images.

 In summary, existing SSL-integrated DR methods are either restricted to specific domains (e.g., image datasets) or designed for preprocessing rather than visualization.
 They do not provide a general solution for handling misaligned neighborhoods, diverse datasets, or visualization of high-dimensional data.